nsvk13/nsvk13/README.md

 <br />CV: https://nsvk13.dev/cv

 - 💻 **Core Stack**: Python (wich i hate btw), JS/TS (with [Bun](https://bun.sh/)), Go, and more DevOps tools.
 Mainly focused on DevOps & Backend.
-- 🔥 **Interested in**: Infrastructure as Code & DevOps approach, LLM.
+- 🔥 **Interested in**: Infrastructure as Code & DevOps approach, LLM, IoT/Embedded.

 I adore building different stuff that can be useful both for the OpenSource community and regular users who are into tech.
 <br />I used to work on [@Hodwini](https://github.com/Hodwini), but a few years back it became more of a hobby thing.
 I do tons of different R&D experiments, and my playground (besides servers) is Minecraft.
 LOL.